dirko/dirko.github.io/_posts/2015-09-16-Markov-random-fields-and-socionics.md

 ```

 At the moment each person has two factors that are completely
-unconnected - they don't share any variables.
+unconnected---they don't share any variables.
 But we know that
 the first two elements and a person's type are deterministically
 tied.
 Let's therefore add another factor for each person to
 capture the dependence between the `function` and `type` variables: